Teradata/python-driver/README.md

 `.arraysize`

 Read/write `int` attribute specifying the number of rows to fetch at a time with the `.fetchmany()` method.
 Defaults to `1` meaning fetch a single row at a time.

 ---

+`.columntypename`

+Read-only attribute consisting of a sequence of result set column type names, available after a SQL request is executed.

+---